tensorflow/tensorboard/README.md

 [tutorial with an end-to-end example of training TensorFlow and using TensorBoard]: https://github.com/dandelionmane/tf-dev-summit-tensorboard-tutorial

-<center>#Usage</center>
+#Usage

-Before running TensorBoard, make sure you have generated summary data in a log directory by creating a summary writer:
+Before running TensorBoard, make sure you have generated summary data or model summary in a log directory by creating a summary writer:

 ``` python
 # sess.graph contains the graph definition; that enables the Graph Visualizer.